Romfos/NGherkin/README.md

 - Visual Studio 2022 or Visual Studio Code or any other editor with .NET support

 Optional: gherking syntax plugin for your code editor:
-1) Specflow for Visual Studio 2022,
+1) Specflow plugin for Visual Studio 2022
 2) Cucumber for Visual Studio Code or any other plugin

 # How to use